-Outward Microphone Interference
+Outward Microphonic Interference

-Microphone coupling also occurs outwardly between adjacent drivers, the induced disturbance EMF being roughly inversely proportional to frequency.
+Microphonic coupling also occurs outwardly between adjacent drivers, the induced disturbance EMF being roughly inversely proportional to frequency.
 The magnitude of this effect is lower than that of the inward coupling but extends higher in frequency.

-In coaxial drivers, quite popular today, microphone coupling between the low- and high-frequency units is also remarkable.
+In coaxial drivers, quite popular today, microphonic coupling between the low- and high-frequency units is also remarkable.
 The magnitude of the disturbance EMF depends, again, on the sensitivity properties of the interacting units but additionally is also strongly modulated by the cone position.

 Indefinite EMF Generation due to Mechanical Non-Idealities

 Extraneous and indefinite electromotive forces are also generated by the driver itself, without external pressure.
 All these EMFs also summate to the total motional EMF, em, and are reflected as such to the current of a voltage-driven speaker.

 At least the following non-idealities are able to introduce in the voice coil parasitic mechanical vibrations, regardless of signal level: